antleaf/journal_comparison_service_data_collection/Information_Power_Framework.md

 **Validation: **Integer

 **Guidance:** The data should be aggregated across customers to provide global usage figures.
+Non-COUNTER-compliant publishers can provide the total of HTML and PDF requests.

 ***
 ### Price Breakdown: Journal Community Development
 **Requirement:** Required

 **Validation:** Percentage as a number with two decimal places.
 A period (dot) should be used as the decimal separator.
-Must be less than or equal to 100.00
+Must be less than or equal to 100.00, and greater than or equal to 0.00

-The values of the *Price Breakdown:* columns must add up to 100.00 in total.
+The values of the *Price Breakdown:* columns must add up to 100.00 or 0.00 in total.

 **Guidance:** i.e. identifying need for the journal, aims and scope development, investment in funding for field, editorial board costs, commissioning content, competitor analysis, benchmarking, policy development, portfolio development.